Off the bitten trail to Mardi Himal base camp

 The big day - Hike to Mardi Himal base camp at 4,500 m.

-The trek until 'High camp' is easy yet rewarding.
-However the day's walk to Mardi Himal base camp is challenging.
-The total altitude gain is about 1,000 m and it takes about 8 hrs to get to the Mardi Himal base camp and back.
-The trail is narrow and steep above sheer cliff at some points.
-One can also climb 3 hrs to the 'Upper view point' and back.
-The view is less or more similar.
-One can see peaks seen from Annapurna base camp like Annapurna I and III.
+The trek to 'High Camp' is easy yet rewarding.
+However, the day's walk to Mardi Himal base camp is challenging.
+The total altitude gain is about 1,000 m, and it takes about 8 hrs. to get to the Mardi Himal base camp and back.
+The trail is narrow and steep above sheer cliffs at some points.
+One can also climb 3 hrs. to the 'Upper viewpoint' and back.
+The view is more or less similar.
+One can see peaks seen from Annapurna base camp, like Annapurna I and III.

-As soon as we leave High camp, the trail climbs steeply for two hrs to a signpost marking 'Mardi Himal base camp' .
-This is not real base camp but tourist view point.
-Then follow the ridge for one more hr to get to the 'Upper view point'.
-Further from here, the trail comes to the base of rockery after about anothr half and hour.
+As soon as we leave High camp, the trail climbs steeply for two hours to a signpost marking 'Mardi Himal base camp' .
+This is not a real base camp but a tourist view point.
+Then follow the ridge for one more hour to get to the 'Upper view point'.
+Further from here, the trail comes to the base of rockery after about another half an hour.
 Mardi Himal base camp is about 250 m above this steep rocky climb.
 There are some yak and sheep farms on the way from High camp.
-One need to be prepared with plenty of water and food.
+One needs to be prepared with plenty of water and food.

 Climbing to Mardi Himal base camp from High camp.